Chimoney/Chimoney-SpaceYaTech-Hackathon/README.md

 ## Prizes

-We have exciting prizes lined up for the most outstanding solutions, including cash rewards ($20 for each Merged PR), Chimoney swag , and the opportunity to be featured in our success stories!
+We have exciting prizes lined up for the most outstanding solutions, including cash rewards, Chimoney swag , and the opportunity to be featured in our success stories!

 ## Resources